prasmussen/glot-code-runner/README.md

 directory.
 All files are written into the same base directory under the OS's temp dir.

+In addition, one may optionally provide the `stdin` and `command` properties to provide stdin data to the running code and to run the code with a custom command.
+See examples below.

 ## Output (stdout)
 The output is a json object containing the properties `stdout`, `stderr` and `error`. `stdout` and `stderr` is captured from the output of the ran code.